|

 teach equality of the genders; where everyone has equal voice, voice and

+power.
 Christ is the center of the home.
 Much too much

 emphasis is being placed on the man being in charge of the home.
 Far too